 Then there’s the OCD perfectionist me.
 Don’t think for a minute that this character flaw goes away because of said stroke.
 It lives on!

 I could barely move but my behind was trying to keep my house in order or so I thought.
 Meanwhile, my husband is really the one doing his best to keep things running.
-While keep me from falling on my face because I won’t go sit down somewhere and keep quite.
+While keeping me from falling on my face because I won’t go sit down somewhere and keep quite.
 What can I say, I’m a Libra… that’s not in me.

 - How to Pick a Therapist